-Note: ContactSync for Android is another CardDAV, it is not freee, but has an automated setup for Synology DSM.
+- Note: ContactSync for Android is another CardDAV, it is not freee, but has an automated setup for Synology DSM. - DAVx5 has been successfully tested with Synology DSM

 Calendar

 - 1. Install Synology Calendar - 2.
 Click the v behind your calendar in the right pane, select CalDAV Account, and check the URL which you need for setting up DAVx5 below, the URL you need is the one under macOS / iOS (not Thunderbird!) - 3.
 Install DAVx5.
 Add a new account as "Login with URL and user name", name it with your main email address, then enter the CalDAV base URL taken from the web interface explained in the step before.
 It should look like this: